LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-01-Information-Theory-In-Language-Part-1.md

 - John Frusciante 0 times
 - Flea (Michael Balzary) 7 times

-By simply counting the names of these band members in the article, I could then map out a probability space and find associations between the band members in these two articles.
+By simply counting the names of these band members in both articles, I could then map out a probability space and find associations between the band members.
-In this case, I want to find the probability of finding Anthony Kiedis if I were to try and find a random band member's name in both articles.
+In this case, I want to find the probability of finding Anthony Kiedis in both articles if I were to try and find a random band member's name.

 The probability of me finding Anthony in **Article#1** comes up as $$ \frac{1}{2} $$ while for **Article#2** I find Anthony $$ \frac{1}{3} $$ of the time.
 To find the probability of finding Anthony